 We thought we were hiking pros.
 We thought we could have the two day hike done in a day if we pushed it.
 But since we were such pros we thought we'd take it easy and get to our night's accommodation in about four hours.
 It turns out we were not pros.
 The first day we walked about 7 hours and reached the "halfway house" guest house just before sundown feel cold, tired and very hungry.
 The "halfway house" is pretty poorly named as we discovered the next day, as there was only a couple more hours left before we reached the end of the trail.
 The next day we got up and armed with a hello kitty guitar and local Yunnan drum we completed the walk making many friends and terrible music along the way.

 A great thing about this walk is that there are guest houses dotted along the trail where you can stop for the night or just for a rest.
 The guest house we stayed at was comfortable enough.
 The trail seems to end at a guest house called Tina's.
 Tina is apparently a very good business woman and seems to dominate all else in the region - she makes things quite convenient for travelers, with shuttle buses, hostels in neighbouring towns and shitty hand drawn maps.
 But my advice to potential travelers is that there is no need to rely on Tina's services.
 She's a bit expensive, and there are a myriad of other (friendlier) accommodation and transport options available.
 After we finished the trail we After we finished the trail we headed down to the gorge itself.
 This is done by climbing over a series of sketchy ladders and footbridges as we made our way down the almost shear cliff face.
 This is not one for the "scared of heights" persuasion.
 But it's definitely worth it.
 If you rush you could do it in 2 hrs, but we did it slowly in 4, taking time to stop for pictures and take in the power of the river flowing through the gorge.
 Amazing.
 Again, the size of the thing is unimaginable.
+As a small observation made on this trip, travelling with small pink Hello Kitty guitars is extremely entertaining.

 Saturday, February 21, 2015